GOD IN THE BURNING BUSH

-Moses undoubtedly had a fervent passion to see his brethren delivered from the oppression of Pharaoh, but he had no divine vision or understanding of how God would use him for their deliverance from the house of bondage, Egypt.
+Moses undoubtedly had a genuine passion for seeing his brethren delivered from the oppression of Pharaoh.
+Still, he had no divine vision or understanding of how God would use him for their deliverance from the house of bondage, Egypt.

-While in Midian, Moses had completely lost his passion for the deliverance of the Hebrews in Egypt, or any sense of God’s purpose for his life.
-He had obviously settled down in Midian as the shepherd of the flock of Jethro.
+While in Midian, Moses had utterly lost his passion for the deliverance of the Hebrews in Egypt.
+He had also lost any sense of God’s purpose for his life.
+He had settled down in Midian as the shepherd of the flock of Jethro.

 But one remarkable day, while Moses led the flock to the back of the desert and came to Horeb, the LORD appeared to him in a flame of fire from the midst of a bush.
-Moses could not resist turning aside from the flock to see the great sight – why the bush was burning with fire and yet the bush was not consumed.
+Moses could not resist turning aside from the flock to see the incredible sight—why the bush was burning with fire and yet the bush was not consumed.

 From the midst of the burning bush, God called to Moses, saying, “Now therefore, behold, the cry of the children of Israel has come to Me, and I have also seen the oppression with which the Egyptians oppress them.
 “Come now, therefore, and I will send you to Pharaoh that you may bring My people, the children of Israel, out of Egypt.”
 (Exo.
 3:9-10 NKJV).